Oneflow-Inc/libai/docker/README.md

 docker run --gpus all -it --name libai -v /home/user/:/workspace/ --ipc host --net host libai:v0 /bin/bash
 ```

-You can also use the pre-built LiBai containers (the latest compatible version at time of publication can be pulled with `docker push l1aoxingyu/libai:v0`).
+You can also use the pre-built LiBai containers (the latest compatible version at time of publication can be pulled with `docker pull l1aoxingyu/libai:v0`).

+> NOTE: If your nvidia-driver cannot support `cuda111`, you can build the base image from `cuda102`.

 ## Install new dependencies